abougouffa/minemacs/docs/functions-and-commands.md

 #### `(+net-get-ip-address &optional DEV)`

-Get the IP-address for device DEV (default: eth0) of the current machine.
+Get the IP-address for device DEV of the current machine.

 #### `(+github-latest-release REPO &optional FALLBACK-RELEASE TRIM-V-PREFIX)`